Sorry, you need to enable JavaScript to visit this website.

 Our response to the Breast milk Substitutes Call to Action reflects our commitment to improving the health of mothers and children across the world:

-• No promotion of infant formula for babies aged 0-6 months in ALL countries
+• No promotion of infant formula for babies under six months, as minimum, anywhere

 • Engaging stakeholders to encourage implementation of WHO Code